replicatedhq/kots.io/content/reference/v1beta1/config.md

 - If not set or set to `false`, the `value` is **persistent** between Config changes.
 It **can** be modified because its not greyed out in HTML.

 ### `affix`
 Items can be affixed left or right.
-These items will appear in the admin console on the same line.
+These items will appear in the Admin Console on the same line.
 ```yaml
     affix: left
 ```